-Table 5.29, below, identifies the Universal Products for SOA for UNIX product directories and files located under the /etc/universal parent directory.
+Table 5.30, below, identifies the Stonebranch Solutions for SOA for UNIX product directories and files located under the /etc/universal parent directory.

-Directory / File Description uacs.conf Universal Application Container Server configuration file.
+Directory / File Description uac_log4jConfiguration.xml Logger configuration file that you may need to modify if you want to change the logging level of the UAC component. uai_log4jConfiguration.xml Logger configuration file that you may need to modify if you want to change the logging level of the UAI component. uacs.conf Universal Application Container Server configuration file.
 UAC.xm1 Inbound operation configuration file that you may need to modify to support your inbound workload operations. comp/uac Universal Application Container Server component definition file.

-Table 5.29 Product Directories and Files (/etc/universal) - Universal Products for SOA for UNIX
+Table 5.30 Product Directories and Files (/etc/universal) - Stonebranch Solutions for SOA for UNIX